The Birth/Death project

 Rachel Hall, she/her

-Assistant Producer, Recording Technician, Performer
+Assistant Producer, Recording Technician, Interviewer

 Rachel spent a year caring for her father and sat with him at the time of his passing.
 She has volunteered for hospice and feels deeply connected to the threshold of death.
 She hopes to one day experience giving birth, but she needs some more time before fully committing to that decision.